Hans Matheson

 Hans Matheson Bio

-Hans Matheson is a Scottish actor and musician whose career has spanned film, television and stage since the mid-1990s.
-Trained at the Italia Conti Academy of Theatre Arts, Matheson built a reputation for tackling varied and demanding roles across genres, appearing in productions such as Doctor Zhivago, Tess of the d’Urbervilles and The Tudors while also pursuing music performance and songwriting.
+Hans Matheson (born 7 August 1975) is a Scottish actor and musician whose film, television and stage career began in the mid-1990s.
+Trained at the Italia Conti Academy of Theatre Arts, Matheson has built a reputation for taking on varied and demanding roles across period drama, contemporary film and television, and for composing and recording his own music.

 Early Life and Background

-Hans Matheson was born on 7 August 1975 in Stornoway on the Isle of Lewis, Scotland.
-He is the son of Sheena, a therapist, and Iain (Ado), a folk musician and painter, and the family moved to Kent during his childhood, maintaining ties to the north of Scotland through regular visits.
+Hans Matheson was born in Stornoway on the Isle of Lewis, Scotland, to Sheena, a therapist, and Iain (Ado), a folk musician and painter.
+The family moved to Kent during his childhood, and Matheson has continued to maintain ties to the north of Scotland while living in the south of England.

 Path to Celebrity